Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (ii): The Main Results: Main results

-As in \cite{Hu1-2017}, a connected union $\hat{\Gamma}$ of some faces is called {\it connected ``Lipschitz" union of some faces} if there is no isolated vertex in $\hat{\Gamma}$ (more detailed explanations was given before {\bf Example 3.1} in \cite{Hu1-2017}).
-A union $\Gamma$ of some faces is called {\it union of connected ``Lipschitz" unions of faces} if $\Gamma$ is a (may be non-connected) union of $\hat{\Gamma}_1,\cdots,\hat{\Gamma}_J$, with $\hat{\Gamma}_j$ being {\it connected ``Lipschitz" union of some faces} ($j=1,\cdots,J$).
+As in \cite{Hu1-2017}, a connected union $\Gamma$ of some faces is called {\it a connected Lipschitz union of some faces} if there is no isolated vertex in $\Gamma$ (see Figure 4), a more detailed explanation was given in Subsection 2.3 of \cite{Hu1-2017}.
+A union $\hat{\Gamma}$ of some faces is called a {\it union of connected Lipschitz unions of faces} if $\hat{\Gamma}$ is a (possibly non-connected) union of $\Gamma_1,\cdots,\Gamma_J$, with $\Gamma_j$ being a {\it connected Lipschitz union of some faces} ($j=1,\cdots,J$).